Hans Otto Roth: Arrests and death

 Roth's memorial service was held at the Black Church (pictured here) by the pastor Konrad Möckel.

-The Securitate had made reports about his anti-Nazi views with his activities in the German ethnic group in Romania after the coup, but ignored his attempts as he was a former bourgeois politician.
+The Securitate, the Romanian intelligence agency, had made reports about Roth's anti-Nazi views with his activities in the German ethnic group in Romania after the coup, but ignored his attempts to distance himself from the Nazi movement as he was a former bourgeois politician.
 Roth was arrested for the first time in August 1948 by the Siguranța while on vacation in Sibiu.
 He was accused by authorities of concealing his part ownership of a large Saxon bank owned by the Reich, which triggered a wave of alarm by the Saxons as they feared a new wave of persecution.
-He was held for about eight weeks in the Interior Ministry Palace in Bucharest before being released.
+Roth was held for about eight weeks in the Interior Ministry Palace in Bucharest before being released.
 During this time, a short trial was held about the case, where he was originally sentenced to 6 months in prison, but after appealing the verdict the case was dismissed.

 In 1950, the house in which the Roth family resided on Constantin Noica Street in Sibiu, Romania, was expropriated.
-He then moved to a house with multiple more residents in Negruzzi Street, and took accounting courses to secure an income because he was forbidden from practicing law, his original occupation.
-However, he could not find a job, and so he did odd jobs with the support of his former friends.
+He moved to a house with other residents on Negruzzi Street, and took accounting courses to secure an income because he was forbidden from practicing law, his original occupation.
+He could not find a job, and so he did odd jobs with the support of his former friends.
 In February 1952, Gavrilă Birtaș, the head of the Securitate's Directorate of Domestic Surveillance, requested a file from the Securitate's Sibiu Regional Office.
-The report ended with the proposal to arrest him because of his influence among Germans in Romania, which was approved by Birtaș.
-He was arrested again on 15 April 1952 and labeled an "enemy of the people".
+The report ended with the proposal to arrest Roth because of his influence among Germans in Romania, which was approved by Birtaș.
+Roth was arrested again on 15 April 1952 and labeled an "enemy of the people".
 Numerous acquantinces of Roth's were then interrogated by the Securitate about Roth and Nazism, including Otto Herzog and Richard Zintz.
-The night before Roth's arrest the other prominent member of the German Party, Rudolf Brandsch, was also arrested in Sibiu.
+The other prominent member of the German Party, Rudolf Brandsch, was arrested in Sibiu the night before.